giggio/giggionet/README.md

 ## Tips

-- Use `hugo build --environment development && npm run unused-css` to view css that is not being used.
+- Use `npm run unused-css` to view css that is not being used.
 - Install the git hooks.
 See the [README.md](./.githooks/README.md) for how to do it.
 - Lint the files before committing.
 See [the linting section above](#linting-and-spell-checking).